 Apple pomegranate cobbler with a unique combination of pomegranates and apples is going to knock your socks off.
 It transforms traditional apple cobbler to a heavenly dessert with just one additional step.
-I can’t tell you how much we love this cobbler recipe which has become a family favorite.
+I can’t tell you how much we love this cobbler recipe.

 Once the apples are coated, they’re topped with a light biscuit type dough which is then sprinkled with sugar and baked.

-When ready to serve, add whipped cream or ice cream and top with the pomegranate seeds.
-The cool crunch from the seeds with the warm gooey apples is a delightful contrast.
+When ready to serve, add whipped cream or ice cream and top with the fresh pomegranate seeds.
+The cool crunch from the seeds with the warm gooey apples is a fantastic contrast.

 There’s no need to buy canned apples or a boxed biscuit mix, this recipe is so simple that you can prepare it in less than 30 minutes and most of that time is spent peeling the apples.
 This is a perfect fall dessert.

 What you’ll need for this apple cobbler recipe

 - Pomegranate juice and seeds – you’ll need two cups of juice and as many seeds as you want to sprinkle on top.
 You can use a fresh pomegranate and remove the seeds or buy them packaged.

 - Apples – For a 9 x 13 baking dish of apple cobbler you will need 3 pounds of apples or about 6 apples.
 I like a slightly sweet Fuji apple but you could use gala or mix in some tart apples like honeycrisp.
 The best cobblers or pies have a mixture of sweet and tart apples.

 - Butter and Cream for the biscuit topping and a little extra for serving.